EESSI/docs/docs/filesystem_layer/stratum1.md

 # Setting up a Stratum 1

-Setting up a Stratum 1 involves two steps:
+Setting up a Stratum 1 involves the following steps:

 - set up the Stratum 1, preferably by running the Ansible playbook that we provide;
 - request a Stratum 0 firewall exception for your Stratum 1 server;